The Seventh International Meeting on Synthetic Biology

 Singapore, a country that is rich in cultural diversity and strategic capacities, affords us the perfect venue in which to refocus on the diversity and goals of synthetic biology as a field.
 As a community, how can we make the education, science, and business opportunities more available to all people regardless of race, gender, or socio-economic background?
 It’s only with continuous diversification and expansion that the synthetic biology industry will be able to realize it’s full potential.
 Please join us to learn about the latest and best work from all over the world, and to help develop the most important next steps for our still-emerging field.

-The Synthetic Yeast Genome Project (Sc2.0) is the world’s first synthetic eukaryotic genome project that aims to create a novel, rationalized version of the genome of the yeast species Saccharomyces cerevisiae.
+On Saturday June 17, 2017, the Synthetic Yeast Genome Project (Sc2.0) will be held in Singapore and is the world’s first synthetic eukaryotic genome project that aims to create a novel, rationalized version of the genome of the yeast species Saccharomyces cerevisiae.
 In a truly global collaborative effort, research teams across the world have embarked on the challenging but exciting task of building 16 designer synthetic chromosomes encompassing ~ 12 million base pairs of DNA.
-The Sc2.0 consortium will be participating in SB7.0 and also hosting an extra day of discussions on Saturday 17 June 2017.
+The Sc2.0 consortium will be participating in SB7.0.
 Register for the 6th Annual Synthetic Yeast Genome Project (Sc2.0) Meeting in Singapore.